chuadon/Astrea-V-ROI-Calculator/README.md

 Instructions:

+    1. Click the "Input Amt." button in the "Principal" Column
-    1. Input your principal amount into Cell B2
+    2. Input your principal amount
     2. Press Enter!

 Cells will update to reflect corresponding returns on investment for year on year up to 10 years.